mlibrary/umich-lib-ui/www/docs/iconography.md

 title: Iconography
 ---

-Use SVG icons based from the [Material UI icon set](https://www.materialui.co/icons).
-In some cases we create custom icons.
+We use SVG icons from the [Material UI icon set](https://material.io/tools/icons/) with a 24px viewbox.

 ## Available icons